-I hope you we had a wonderful Australia Day on Saturday, and are now enjoying our government sanctioned public holiday.
-I do love a long weekend!
+I hope you we had a wonderful Australia Day on Saturday, and are now enjoying this long weekend!
+We enjoyed a feast of Kangaroo Puff Pastry Pockets – very Australian!

 There is nothing more Australian than a three day weekend.